Confirmation The gifts of the Holy Spirit

 – National Catechetical Directory #117

 Youth from both public and Catholic Schools will celebrate the Sacraments of Confirmation together.
-Classes will be held on Sunday evenings from 3:30-5:00pm in the Basilica School.
-Students and families are encouraged to attend Mass following their class.
+Classes will be held on Sunday mornings from 9:15-11:00am in the Cowley Center (east side of the Basilica campus near the MCTC parking ramp).

 Our Confirmation preparation is designed to encourage active engagement in our post Confirmation Youth Ministries.
-Students will be expected to attend preparation classes on the First Sunday of each month.
-Families are asked to attend our opening parent-teen dinner meeting.
-Additionally, students are required to attend one on campus retreat, participate in three Masses together as a class, and actively participate in at least three Basilica YES Youth Ministry events outside of preparation classes.
+Students will be expected to attend preparation classes.
+Families are asked to attend a parent-teen meeting.
+Additionally, students are required to attend one on-campus retreat in spring, and participate in three family Masses together with the class.
+Students are also invited to participate in the family Advent and Lent events and Basilica YES Youth Ministry service events, such as Advent straw packing and Ash Wednesday soup preparation, outside of class time.

 Parish Policies for Sacraments

-- Youth must participate in weekly classes the year in which they are to receive the sacrament,and attend Mass on a weekly basis.
+• Youth must participate in weekly classes the year in which they are to receive the sacrament, and attend Mass regularly.

-- A recently issued copy of your child’s baptism certificate MUST be on file at the Basilica PRIOR to receiving the sacrament of Confirmation.
+• A recently issued copy of your child’s baptism certificate must be on file at The Basilica prior to receiving the sacrament of Confirmation and First Eucharist.
 If your child was baptized at the Basilica, you will not need to request a copy.

 We welcome you wherever you are on your faith journey and hope you find a home here at The Basilica.